DON'T WASTE DONATE

 Feed Iowa First partners with several commercial farmers and residential growers to redirect excess produce to Linn County residents that lack access to fresh locally-grown and chemical-free produce.
 Our gleaned produce does not originate from supermarkets where the produce may already be passed it’s ‘best before’ date.
 Feed Iowa First will harvest produce or accept donations from any grower of produce that is chemical-free and non-GMO in the Linn County area.
 Donations can be one-time or scheduled.
 It’s a win-win partnership for everyone.
 No fresh produce goes waste and it’s redirected to Linn County residents that need it most.

-To arrange for a one-time or scheduled pickup or delivery of your produce to help the neediest in our community get access to nutritious produce, please submit this form or give us a call at 319-775-0149.
+Join the many commercial and residential growers that donate produce to Feed Iowa First and arrange for a one-time or scheduled pickup or delivery of your produce to help the neediest in our community get access to nutritious produce.
+For time-sensitive donations, we encourage you to give us a call at 319-775-0149.